DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

 First Council Directive 89/104/EEC of 21 December 1988 to Approximate the Law of the Member States Relating to Trade Marks.

-Franklyn, David J and Hyman, David A. ‘Trademarks as Search Engine
+Franklyn, David J. and Hyman, David A. ‘Trademarks as Search Engine
 Keywords: Much Ado About Something?’, *Harvard Journal of Law and Technology*26.2 (2013): 1-65.